OpenEuphoria/euphoria/source/readme.txt

   to push arbitrary amounts of data on the machine-level call stack.
-  To do this, we must execute a machine-level PUSH instruction, something that can't be done directly in C. Inserting the PUSH instruction is simple enough, (except with the free version of Borland, which doesn't support machine code insertions), but we need to say what the operand of the PUSH is.
+  To do this, we must execute a machine-level PUSH instruction, something that can't be done directly in C. Inserting the PUSH instruction is simple enough, but we need to say what the operand of the PUSH is.
 The PUSH instruction that we use references a certain offset on the stack.
 That offset must be the offset of our C "arg" variable.
 The trouble is, the C compiler doesn't know what we are doing, so it may change the offset of "arg" whenever we add new code, or compile with different options etc. We also need to figure out the offset of the "argsize" variable.

   If the offsets are wrong, Euphoria will crash when you call a C routine, but everything else should run ok.
 To find the correct offset for "arg",